mabouzeid04/Metralis/docs/product/core-features.md

 - Free-text descriptions
 - Timestamping
 - Attachments
+- Drag-and-drop upload for photos, videos, and quick PDFs tied directly to each work order

 ## AI Integration
 - AI converts messy descriptions (“weird grinding noise”) into structured tags.
 - Maps symptoms → relevant manual sections.
 - Suggests additional context to collect (“Any temperature changes?
 Any leaks near the pump?”).
 - Populates symptom fields automatically.
+- Attachment metadata (uploader, filename, machine) becomes searchable context for the diagnostics engine.

 This is a major source of AI reasoning accuracy.